 How We Use Information Collected

-Feathr uses Non-PII to target and serve relevant advertising to users and to perform attribution analysis or other analytics regarding advertising audiences, as well as to compile, match and link audiences on behalf of Customers.
-For instance, we may use this Non-PII, generally on behalf of Customer, to:
+Feathr uses Non-PII and, if it is provided to us by a Customer, to target and serve relevant advertising to users and to perform attribution analysis or other analytics regarding advertising audiences, as well as to compile, match and link audiences on behalf of Customers.
+For instance, we may use information, generally on behalf of Customer, to:

 Sometimes we may use or make available to Customers the Non-PII we collect or receive (such as IP Address) to recognize users or try to resolve a commonality of users (or households) across platforms or across devices, such as smartphones, computers, tablets or related browsers.
 For instance, we might infer that a common IP address seen across different devices represents a common user (or a related or similar user), and use that inference in tailoring ads.
+If a Customer provides us with PII, we may also use PII, or a combination of PII and Non-PII for this purpose.
 Occasionally, we use or create anonymized data sets (which may constitute hashed or obfuscated personally identifiable information), in order to promote, test or validate the accuracy of such inferences.

 Cookies and Web Beacons